julio-cernadas/interview_prep/5_behavioral/README.md

 - I began calling meetings with project managers and business users to gather functional requirements.

 Result: I developed a better connection with my colleagues and work became more fun.

+**Have you ever had to roadmap or plan a project?
+Describe steps you take.**

+Situation: A new data product service need to be launched.

+Action:

+- Gather functional and non-functional requirements.
+- Understand the capacity estimations and SLAs.
+- Breakdown the project - data producers/consumers, system design, software design, domain layer.
+- Identify existing company resources and contact.
+- Produce architecture and design diagrams, review with management and adjust accordingly.
+- Prioritize, build the project in stages.
+End to end solution first.
+Refined optimized solution later.
+- Allocate ownership - Agile / Project Management.
+- Provide an SOW with roadmap/timeline and delivery dates.
+Agreement with business.
+- Execute and regularly review/share weekly progress to management.

+Result: A well implemented project with transparency and agreed upon requirements.